‘Our worst fears': Kidnapped baby, parents, uncle found dead - NewsBreak

 “We’re hoping that they can now at least have some kind of closure,” Warnke said, adding: “It’s not the closure we were hoping for; it’s not the closure they were hoping for.”

-“There’s no words right now to describe the anger I feel and the senselessness of this incident,” Warnke said.
-“I have said it before, there’s a special place in hell for this guy.”

-Surveillance video released earlier Wednesday showed the suspect first walking by the property before talking to one of the men.
-Later, it shows him leading the men, who had their hands zip-tied behind their backs, into the back seat of Amandeep Singh's pickup truck.
-The suspect then went back to the trailer that served as the business office and led Jasleen Kaur, who was carrying her baby in her arms, out and into the truck before the suspect then drove away.

-Family members on Wednesday asked anyone who owns a convenience store or gas station in the area to check their surveillance cameras for images of the suspect or those missing.
+Family members had earlier asked anyone who owns a convenience store or gas station in the area to check their surveillance cameras for images of the suspect or those missing.
 They said they were worried the baby wasn’t being fed because the family didn’t have any baby food with them at the time of the kidnapping.

 “Please help us out, come forward, so my family comes home safe,” Sukhdeep Singh, a brother of the victims, said, his voice breaking.